Overview

 4. Deep Mode: Coordinated GPU → CPU Fallback

-When GPU precision is no longer sufficient, Mandelbrot Metal enters Deep Mode, a multi-core CPU pipeline designed to preserve correctness without freezing interactivity.
+When Mandelbrot GPU precision is no longer sufficient, Mandelbrot Metal enters Deep Mode, a multi-core CPU pipeline designed to preserve correctness without freezing interactivity.
+Julia mode remains on the GPU path and shares the same palette, contrast, 3D Look, capture, and bookmark systems.

 Deep Mode characteristics: